awsdocs/amazon-route53-docs/doc_source/domain-update-contacts.md

 When the contact type is any value except **Person** and you change **Organization**, you change the owner of the domain\.

 Note the following about changing the owner of a domain:
 + For some TLDs, when you change the owner of a domain, we send an authorization email to the email address for the registrant contact\.
 The registrant contact must follow the instructions in the email to authorize the change\.
 + For some TLDs, you need to fill out a Change of Domain Ownership Form and provide proof of identity so that an Amazon Route 53 support engineer can update the values for you\.
 If the TLD for your domain requires a Change of Domain Ownership form, the console displays a message that links to a form for opening a support case\.
 For more information, see [Changing the Owner of a Domain When the Registry Requires a Change of Domain Ownership Form](#domain-update-contacts-domain-owership-form)\.

 ## Updating Contact Information for a Domain<a name="domain-update-contacts-basic"></a>

-To update contact information for a domain, perform the following procedure\.
+To update contact information for a domain, perform the following procedure\. <a name="domain-update-contacts-procedure"></a>

 **To update contact information for a domain**